khalid-hussain/theprophetsprayer/MARKDOWN/05-Recitation.md

 ## The permissibility of reciting _al-Fātiḥah_ only

 Muʿādh ibn Jabal \mabpwhim used to pray _ʿIshā_ [the last] with the Messenger of Allāh \pbuh, and then return and lead his people in prayer.
 One night when he returned and prayed with them, a young man [called Sulaym \mabpwhim, of the Banū Salamah] from his people prayed, but when it became too long for him, he [went away and] prayed [in the corner of the mosque,] then came out, took the reins of his camel and departed.
-When Muʿādh had prayed, this was mentioned to him, so he said: “He surely has some hypocrisy in him!
+When Muʿādh had prayed, this was mentioned to him, so he said, “He surely has some hypocrisy in him!
 I will surely tell the Messenger of Allāh \pbuh what he has done.”
-The young man said: “And I will tell the Messenger of Allāh \pbuh what he has done.”
+The young man said, “And I will tell the Messenger of Allāh \pbuh what he has done.”
 So in the morning they came to the Messenger of Allāh \pbuh, and Muʿādh informed him \pbuh of what the young man had done.
-The young man said: “O Messenger of Allāh!
+The young man said, “O Messenger of Allāh!
 He stays a long time with you, and then he returns and lengthens it for us.”
-So the Messenger of Allāh \pbuh said: “Are you one who causes great trouble, Muʿādh?!” and he said to the young man:[^169] “What do you do when you pray, son of my brother?”
-He said: “I recite the opening chapter of the Book, then I ask Allāh for the Garden, and seek refuge with Him from the Fire.
+So the Messenger of Allāh \pbuh said, “Are you one who causes great trouble, Muʿādh?!” and he said to the young man,[^169] “What do you do when you pray, son of my brother?”
+He said, “I recite the opening chapter of the Book, then I ask Allāh for the Garden, and seek refuge with Him from the Fire.
 I know neither your _dandanah_[^170] nor the _dandanah_ of Muʿādh!”
-So the Messenger of Allāh \pbuh said: “I and Muʿādh are similar in this.”
+So the Messenger of Allāh \pbuh said, “I and Muʿādh are similar in this.”

-The narrator said: The young man \mabpwhim said, “But Muʿādh \mabpwhim will know (about me) on going to the people when they will have been informed that the enemy has arrived.”
-The narrator said: So the enemy came, and the young man attained _shahādah_ (martyrdom).
+The narrator said, The young man \mabpwhim said, “But Muʿādh \mabpwhim will know (about me) on going to the people when they will have been informed that the enemy has arrived.”
+The narrator said, So the enemy came, and the young man attained _shahādah_ (martyrdom).
 So after that, the Messenger of Allāh \pbuh said to Muʿādh, “What did the one disputing with me and you do?”
 He said, “O Messenger of Allāh, he was true to Allāh, and I spoke falsely---he was martyred.”[^171]

 ## Mode of recitation in the five prayers and others